rahulanilnair/Analysis-of-ZOHO-CRM-Analytics-using-SQL/README.md

 8.Import the dbms(1).sql file in this database.

-9.You are ready to execute the queries.
+9.Congrats!
+You are ready to execute the queries.

 ![image](https://user-images.githubusercontent.com/66904708/117148858-4491a600-add4-11eb-8f0b-53daf9bbb81f.png)